NDR 2019: New retirement, re-employment ages of 65 and 70 by 2030; higher CPF contributions for older workers

 “Older workers wanted to be certain of continued employment for longer ... but employers were worried about business costs and the uncertain economic outlook,” he said.
 “In the end, the workgroup reached consensus.”

-With an average life expectancy of nearly 85 years, Singaporeans are now healthy for longer and living longer, with most seniors preferring not to stop working.
+With an average life expectancy of nearly 85 years, Singaporeans are now healthy for longer and living longer, with most seniors preferring not to stop working, Mr Lee said.

 “We don’t want to spend more years in retirement,” he said.